talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             See [src/main/resources/Readme.md#2020-sem1-caes-wvl - 210905_212507 solution](src/main/resources/Readme.md#2020-sem1-caes-wvl)
             for the error that occurred.
 I found the error to be in the following line of code:
             `cmp = a.getSubpart().getInstructionalType().compareTo(b.getSubpart().getInstructionalType());`
             in the SectionConflictTable.java file.
 I remember now that I did not set an Instructional Type attribute for the subparts of the courses in the XML input file.
-            I fixed the error by updating the Python program script (InputProcessing.py) to add a "Laboratory" to each of the subparts, then reran
-            InputProcessing.py and then the IFS-Solver
+            I fixed the error by updating the Python program script (InputProcessing.py) to add the "itype" attribute (with "Laboratory" value) to each of the subparts, then reran InputProcessing.py and then the IFS-Solver

 Todo: MAKE CHANGES AND RESOLVE - try out different termination conditions
 Todo: Try out different heuristics. (modify config file)
+Todo: DO A COMPLETE USER-SYSTEM OF THIS CPSOLVER FIRST

 Todo: Change Xmx option (Memory heap size of JVM)
     - See: